 This might seem like a really weird shot to take, but I’ve had quite a few parents over the years tell me that the image of their phone is one of their favourites.

-Generally, I try to be a bit ninja like, so the new Mom doesn’t even know I’ve taken a picture of her lock screen.
-Tracking feedings is generally front of mind in those first few weeks and months, but when they look at these images years down the road, they’ll have forgotten all the time they spent meticulously logging things.
+Many new parents track feedings and diaper changes on an app and will have it open and timing during the session.
+I always try and get at least one image of the app screen.
+Tracking feedings is generally front of mind in those first few weeks and months.
+However, when they look at these images years down the road, they’ll may have forgotten all the time they spent logging things.

-How to: If the phone is accessible, quickly hit the home button to turn the screen on, grab the shot and move on.
+If the phone is accessible, quickly hit the home button to turn the screen on, grab the shot and move on.

-Dressing a newborn can often get overlooked as an opportunity for worthwhile photos, as it’s the outfits on either end of the activity that are probably more the point, but sometimes the transitions can result in some really beautiful moments.
+Dressing a newborn can often get overlooked as an opportunity for worthwhile photos.
+The transitions can result in some really beautiful moments.
 Often parents work together to dress the baby before a possible meltdown.

-When I’m in the middle of a newborn session I rarely let the parents out of my sight (they are aware of this going into the session), so I always have my camera to my face, ready to go for both diaper and clothes changes.
+When I’m in the middle of a newborn session I rarely let the parents out of my sight.
+This allows me to always have my camera to my face, ready to go for both diaper and clothes changes.

+Be sure to stay out of the way as getting tiny fingers and toes into clothes with buttons and snaps can be a challenging task.
+Let them do the work and compose your shot accordingly.
 I usually default to overhead (again, that step stool comes in handy), or a wide shot eye level with the changing table.
-If you want to get creative you can try and sneak a shot of the baby through the parents’ elbows
+If you want to get creative you can try and sneak a shot of the baby through the parents’ elbows.

 Trouble shooting: The baby will probably cry and the parents might start trying to go faster for your sake.
 Ease their fears by telling them crying is normal and to take their time.

-Before every newborn session I ask the family if there are any special family mementos they’d like to have included in the session.
-It can be a quilt Great Grandma made, a teddy bear, a bassinet Dad slept in as a baby.
+I ask the family before every lifestyle newborn photography session if there are any special family mementos they’d like to have included.
+It can be a quilt Great Grandma made or a bassinet Dad slept in as a baby.
 The possibilities are endless and will be unique to each family.
-I ask the parents to have the object out and ready so we don’t forget about it, and then I make sure to naturally include it at some point during the session.
+I ask the parents to have the object out and ready so we don’t forget about it.
+Then I make sure to naturally include it at some point during the session.

 The goal is to make these images meaningful for the parents, but not feel forced or out of style with the rest of the session.

-How to: Prepare the parents for this ahead of time otherwise they’ll be scrambling the day of the session.
+Prepare the parents for this ahead of time otherwise they’ll be scrambling the day of the session.
 Some families won’t have anything they want to include, and that’s totally fine.
 If you’re doing a clean shot of just the baby and the object, try to move close to a window so you can have lots of natural light to use.